AleixMT/AleixMT/README.md

 May 2019 - Present
 * Utility to automate installations and customizations to your Linux client machine.
-* Contains almost 300 precoded installations that you can use out-of-the-box.
+* Contains almost 300 precoded installations and customizations that you can use out-of-the-box.
+* Certain compatibility with Windows.
 * [Check out how to start using it](https://github.com/AleixMT/Linux-Auto-Customizer/wiki/Getting-started) or [check the installations that are already implemented](https://github.com/Gua-tk/Linux-Auto-Customizer/blob/master/doc/FEATURES.md).

 <p align="center">